Apple, Foxconn set new standard for Chinese workers

 Apple is not the first U.S. consumer brand to respond to criticism of working conditions at factories abroad making its products.

-Future forays by the FLA over coming months will encompass Apple contractors Quanta Computer Inc, Pegatron Corp, Wintek Corp and other suppliers, all notoriously tight-lipped about their operations.
+Future forays by the FLA over coming months will encompass Apple contractors Quanta Computer Inc (2382.TW), Pegatron Corp 4838.TW, Wintek Corp 2384.TW and other suppliers, all notoriously tight-lipped about their operations.

 (Additional reporting by Sui-Lee Wee in Beijing, Tan Ee-lyn in Hong Kong Editing by Gary Hill, Tim Dobbyn and Mark Bendeich)